 - Mix 1 tsp cornstarch in the cool drained liquid then pour the mixture in the pan together with the deep fried potatoes.

-- Simmer for additional 5 minutes then serve.
+- Simmer for additional 5 minutes, mix in the crispy garlic then serve.